 Take action on issues raised during the review

-It is important to follow-up issues that arise during the performance appraisal discussions so the whole process can fulfil its basic function of improving work performance.
+It is important to follow-up issues that arise during the performance appraisal discussions so the whole process can fulfill its basic function of improving work performance.
 This includes documenting what has been agreed and having both the individual and their manager sign and date it (this is not a contract but shows commitment to an agreed plan).

 And for managers, the performance appraisal process itself should be reviewed.
 Ask your employees if the process helps them to clearly understand what you want them to achieve and how.
 If your performance targets are not being met or you are not seeing the results that you expected, question whether you are measuring the right things or rewarding the right behaviour.
 Don’t abandon the process, make the necessary changes to get it right.